 Pirelli, the tire manufacturers, are the decision makers when it comes to which compounds to bring to each track depending on the track’s characteristics.
-However, the tire compounds will still be called soft, medium and hard and will still have the red, yellow and white branding.
+However, the tire compounds will still be called soft, medium and hard and they will still have the familiar red, yellow and white branding.

 Pirelli might then bring the C3, C4, and C5 tires to the Monaco Grand Prix.
 The C5 (not available in Spain) will become the soft tire, C4 (softest available in Spain) will be the medium tire and the C3 (medium tires in Spain) will become the hard tire.

-The surface of the track affects how long F1 tires last, as more abrasive surfaces cause tires to wear out faster.
+The surface of the track also affects how long F1 tires last, as more abrasive surfaces cause tires to wear out faster.
 Tracks with heavy braking zones and lots of high speed corners also usually have increased tire wear, while a focus on slow speed corners and long straights usually means less wear.